 |Students learning about the electrical utility grid and safety equipment.|

 Reducing energy costs for schools is a focus for all school districts in these fiscally challenging times.
 The SunSmart E-Shelter Program helps schools reduce their energy costs by transferring excess energy to the grid.
-By the end of 2012, the SunSmart systems are estimated to have generated 1377 MWhrs of energy, which at current Florida energy costs is worth approximately $140,000 and saves over 900 tons of carbon.
+By the end of June 2013, the SunSmart systems had generated an estimated 2084 MWhrs of energy, which at current Florida energy costs is worth $208,400 and saves over 1400 tons of carbon.

 Several SunSmart E-Shelter Schools have been able to increase their LEED certified level after the installation of the photovoltaic systems.
 Other schools have used the installation of the PV system as a motivation to install other energy-saving devices and retrofits, thereby achieving LEED certification.
 Another interesting side-effect of the SunSmart program, has been the increased discussion among visitors about the school's self-sufficiency.
 The shelter has encouraged visitors to explore how the rest of the school, and subsequently their homes, could be completely PV powered.
 In turn, people are also examining electric cars and other energy-saving technologies that had previously been dismissed as a novelty.